alexanderthclark/Stats1101/book/_build/html/_sources/centerspread.md

 :label: starnetwork
 ```

 Suppose Taylor Swift launches her own social network.
 Members can follow Taylor Swift and nobody else.
-As a courtesy, Taylor Swift follows everyone back.
+As a courtesy, Swift follows everyone back.
 Can the average number of followers on the network ever exceed two?
 Will it always be greater than one?
 Is the distribution skewed or symmetric?
 Use a calculator to find the SD for the number of followers if the network has 10 members in addition to Taylor Swift.
 Does the 68-95 rule hold?

 ```{exercise-end}